rohithegde/rohithegde.github.com/_posts/2023-02-02-kubernetes-simple-non-technical-introduction.md

 layout: post
 title: "Kubernetes - a simple non technical introduction"
 #category: general
-tags: [container, guide, kubernetes, software]
+tags: [container, guide, kubernetes, software, tutorial]
 comments: true
 ---

 This post was long overdue.
 I have been working with Kubernetes for 5+ years now.
 This is an attempt to explain Kubernetes to people of all ages in a simple understandable manner.
-If you are a kid, then [CNCF's illustrated guide](https://www.cncf.io/phippy/the-childrens-illustrated-guide-to-kubernetes/){:target="_blank" rel="nofollow"} might be a better fit.
+If you are a kid, then [CNCF's illustrated guide](https://www.cncf.io/phippy/the-childrens-illustrated-guide-to-kubernetes/){:target="\_blank" rel="nofollow"} might be a better fit.

 The **target audience for this post are those absolutely new to Kubernetes - even if you are from a non technical background**.
 The other parts of [my Kubernetes series]({{ site.url }}/#kubernetes) are meant for a technical audience.